From Babbling to Talking

 Parents are excited by every indication of developmental advance shown by their baby.
 'Look, he's pushing his head up off the mattress!'
 'Did you see her grab that rattle and hold on to it?'
 These advances may not appear to be 'great leaps forward,' but they are.
 And the advances that perhaps produce the greatest delight in parents are those that offer proof the baby is becoming truly human—he or she is producing sounds that will eventually be shaped into words and used in communication.
 Nothing is more thrilling for parents, and in no activity are they more involved.
 Although the human infant is born with the capacity to become a talking—and reading and writing—organism, a great deal of loving care and nurture has to take place before this miracle is achieved.

 The earliest manifestation of this ability is the babbling that we hear babies doing from 2-3 months of age onward.
-When you go in to pick her up out of the crib, you hear 'ahhh' or 'oooh.'
+When you go in to pick her up out of the cot, you hear 'ahhh' or 'oooh.'
 Chances are you will either repeat that sound or, in a higher pitch, say something like, 'I think you're ready to get up.'
 With that response, she will kick and thrash about excitedly—and repeat her sounds.
-If you don't say anything back to her when she babbles, or frown as you change her wet diaper, she won't babble as frequently as she would if you had responded to her sounds.
+If you don't say anything back to her when she babbles, or frown as you change her wet nappy, she won't babble as frequently as she would if you had responded to her sounds.
 Thus, the first absolute necessity for parents who want to help their children move along the 'Babbles to Books' trail is responsivity.
 It's so wonderful that, if we respond to our children as infants, they will respond to us.
 Language development moves along through that reciprocal process.

 Your talking offers much more than encouragement, of course.
 It also provides a model of the sounds that register in the baby's world.
 Research conducted at different sites over the last 30 years has consistently shown that infants in about the first six months of life can discriminate among all the sounds produced in all languages.
 But they gradually lose this ability and become unable to distinguish between sounds they don't hear regularly in their home environments.
 So modeling is a key function for parents in helping their babies learn to produce the sounds that will mean the most to them in their daily lives.